 #2 Lentils and Rice with Cabbage

 When I first started including lentils in my frugal meal plan, I used this recipe for Sexy Lentil Salad.
-However, over the many years of frugal eating I have altered the recipe so much that my lentil meal is now a distant second cousin to the original salad.
+However, over the many years of frugal eating I have altered the recipe so much that my cheap lunch food lentil meal is now a distant second cousin to the original salad.

 I still prepare lentils from scratch (basically following the advice for preparing Sexy Lentil Salad) and use a similar homemade dressing, but I pair the lentils with brown rice and shredded cabbage (either green or purple).
 Then, I add whatever other vegetables I have on hand – like carrots or squash.

 What I love about this meal is that, not only is it hearty and tasty, but it can be made in big batches that make at least 5-6 meals.
 Better yet, it can be eaten cold or heated, so it is a perfect refreshing summer salad or a warm winter meal.
 The versatility – and ability to make it ahead – makes it one of the best cheap work lunch ideas.

 Quiche is a great make-ahead frugal lunch for work!
 To keep it healthy and less expensive, I make crustless quiche.
 It is so incredibly easy – and can be jazzed up about a million different ways.

 For a four-serving quiche, I use five eggs, about a half-cup of heavy cream (or milk), a handful of shredded cheese and a dash of my favorite seasonings – like rosemary or basil.

 When I need a really cheap lunch, I make it plain – with only the ingredients listed above.
 However, there are numerous affordable fillers that can be added to take the quiche from simple to simply amazing.
 Ham and potato, bacon and onion, black beans and peppers and chicken and broccoli are all delicious combinations that can be used sparingly to enhance the dish without adding too much cost.